AdobeDocs/developers-animatesdk-docs/Element_object/elemen22.md

 #### Description

 Read-only property; top side of the element.
-The value of element.top is relative to the upper left of the Stage for elements that are in a scene and is relative to the symbol’s registration point if the element is stored within a symbol.
+The value of element.top is relative to the upper left of the Stage for elements that are in a scene and is relative to the symbolâ€™s registration point if the element is stored within a symbol.
 Use [document.setSelectionBounds()](#_bookmark304) or [document.moveSelectionBy()](#_bookmark242) to set this property.

 #### Example